 When you signup, the first place wotscore looks for you profile photo is on gravatar.com associated with your email.
 If you sign up with facebook or google these profile photos will be used instead.

 Alternatively if this is not good enough you can override these photos with a link to your own photo which you can add to your user profile page.
 You can add a link to your personal website or imgur.com for example.
+NB this an image link, not not a web page link, and an image link will probably end in a well known extension such as jpg, png, gif.
+So find an image, right click and select 'Copy image address'; or something similar and paste into the text field.

 It is important that you receive email notifications from wotscore so you are aware of challenges.
 The email is probably arriving in your spam folder.
 You can either mark the email as not spam, and/or add 'firstname.lastname@example.org' to your email contacts.
 Alternatively check that your email preferences are set correctly in your user preferences linked from the home page.